How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

-The first is the type of paper you want your book to have.
-I always keep it defaulted at black and white with cream paper.
-If you select color, your base cost for printing will be MUCH higher meaning you will not receive as much royalties and have to price your book incredibly expensive.
-We can make sure this does not happen by just sticking with black and white interiors with cream paper.
+The first is the paper type you want your book to have.
+I always keep it defaulted at black and white with cream paper, not white paper.
+If you select color, your base printing cost will be MUCH higher.

 Next, select your trim size.
 The trim size is going to be what your cover and interior are both sized at.
 Remember when we selected 6X9?
 Use this box to select 6X9 as well.

 You also want to make sure you match up your interior file with the bleed settings.
 Since we selected Bleed when we downloaded our cover, select bleed here as well.

 Finally, you will get to chose either a matte finish or a glossy finish for the cover.
 Selecting one over the other will not add any base cost so this is totally up to your preference.
 I think that they both look and feel nice.